Hellboy: “Extremely critical of myself”

 Awesome

 “I did have a mentor.
 That was DJ Rush in 2000.
 It all started with him.
 In the end, of course, Rush wasn’t in the club when I played.
 There wasn’t a girl I wanted to impress either.” (laugsh).
 “That first gig was actually a test for myself to see if I was made for the DJ profession.
-As you can see, I’m still spinning and I’m also producing.
+As you can see, I’m still playing and I’m also producing.
 Awesome!”

 Perfectionist